If you’ve ever had to buy hearing aids, you know how pricey they can get.

 To learn more about each type of hearing aid, and additional differences, including analog vs. digital hearing aids or open and closed fittings, visit Connect Hearing’s website.

-When it comes to specific models, you’ll find a huge selection from four major brands.
-At the time of writing, Connect Hearing offered seven different models by Phonak, five models by Unitron, one model by NovaSense and three models by Audionova.
+When it comes to specific models, you’ll find a good selection from two major brands.
+As of January 2024, Connect Hearing offered nine different models by Phonak and four models by AudioNova.
 You can click on each brand to learn more about the specific models, styles and features available.

 In addition to hearing aids, Connect Hearing also sells hearing aid accessories including batteries and rechargers, phone accessories, apps and remote controls, audio streaming and microphone accessories.